 - Monitoring Online Trends

-You have probably heard of online reputation management (ORM).
-If you haven’t, you will be hearing it more and more as time goes on, because it is becoming increasingly more important for high profile and even general individuals and brands to track what is being said about them online – especially negative comments, reviews, etc..
+You have probably heard the term online reputation management.
+If you haven’t, you will be hearing it more and more as time goes on, because it is becoming increasingly more important for high profile and even general individuals and brands to track what is being said about them online – especially if what is being posted is negative.
 No doubt you’ve heard the saying that when someone has a bad experience with a product or service they will tell 10 other people about it.
 Bad news travels fast.
-People or competing companies could be posting negative things online about you or your brand and if left unchecked, this can do some serious damage to your reputation.
+People or competing companies could be posting negative stuff online about you or your business and if this goes unchecked, this can do some serious damage to your reputation.

-Originally an aspect of the work of public relations companies, reputation management is an issue that now affects many companies and individuals online.
+Originally an aspect of the work of public relations companies, reputation management is now an issue that affects many businesses and individuals online.

-Before you can begin to repair any damage, however, you first have to find out about it.
-The sooner you can spot a negative comment, bad review, or misinformed opinion, the sooner you can begin to do something about it.
+Before you can do this, however, you first have to find out about it.
+The sooner you can discover a negative comment, bad review, or misinformed opinion, the sooner you can begin to do something about it.

-That’s where social media monitoring tools come in.
-If you Google yourself or your business and spot a negative comment or review, you can then address the issue, e.g. post a response, contact the person directly, etc.
+That’s where social media monitoring tools can help you.
+If you Google yourself or your business/brand name and find that a competitor has published fake reviews or customer complaints designed to discredit your business, you can then do something about it, e.g. post a response, contact the person directly, etc.

-Businesses are missing out on opportunities to attract new customers and grow their business because they are not monitoring their digital reputations.
+Companies everywhere are currently ignoring opportunities to attract new customers and boost their revenues because they are not monitoring their digital reputations effectively.

-- A former spouse in the middle of an acrimonious divorce or child custody proceedings feels hard done by.
+- A former spouse in the middle of a bitter divorce or child custody proceedings is feeling hard done by.

 - A former employee feels disgruntled after being fired.

 - A potential employer searches online for information about you.
 They may not find anything bad, but there may not be enough good, positive things published online either to support the things you have listed in your job application.